thekitchenscientist/sd_lite/README.md

 ## Stable Difusion Lite

-text2image, image2image, latent walk, panoramas, multi-prompt images and more all in a single pipe!
+text2image, image2image, latent walk, image variants, panoramas, multi-prompt images and more all in a single pipe!

 The guiding principal of this project is to be able to run Stable Diffusion with minimalism.
 This means: